CREATE FREE ACCOUNT · NO CARD REQUIRED START FREE

 {{workspace_name}}La Espiga BakeryWorkspace name

 Substituted only if you have "Calendar Commands (Cal.com)" enabled in the agent config.
-They are not "values" — they are tools your agent can invoke during the conversation.
+They're not "values" — they are tools your agent can invoke during the conversation.

 VariableWhat the agent does when invoking it